-For some years, PICA has supported the work of the Western Purple Martin Foundation, both financially and with a small group of dedicated volunteers.
+For nearly a decade PICA has supported the work of the Western Purple Martin Foundation, both financially and with a small group of dedicated volunteers.

 In 2015 there were 6 sites on Pender with a total of 29 nest boxes.
 Purple Martins nested at 4 of the sites including Roe Islet, Otter Bay Marina, Medicine Beach, and Shingle Bay.
 Martins used 19 boxes and there nest starts in 2 more.
 Swallows nested in 2 boxes.
 We banded 57 martin nestlings; there were also 15 nestlings which were too young to band.
 One nest box still had 5 warm eggs.
 If all the young survived there may have been about 77 young produced on Pender in 2015.
 This is a good increase over the possible 50 young produced in 2014.

 Throughout the Strait of Georgia, there were about 1150 Purple Martin pairs nesting at 90 colony sites, a slight increase over the 1060 pairs at 80 sites in 2014.
 With the warm weather we had for much of the spring and summer and a good supply of large flying insects, martins laid 5 to 6 eggs per nest and sometimes 7 eggs.
 They successfully raised approximately 4000 young, of which 2800 were banded.
 With the high number of young produced in 2015, we are expecting that the BC population will increase significantly in 2016, depending, of course, on the winter weather in South America and our spring weather in 2016.